-The Investment Advisory Council concurs with Staff's recommendation that the SBI authorize the Executive Director, with assistance from the SBI's legal counsel, to negotiate and execute a commitment of up to \$75 million, or 20% of Angelo, Gordon Europe Realty Fund II, whichever is less.
+Staff is requesting that the Investment Advisory Council concur with Staff's recommendation to commit up to \$75 million, or 20% of Angelo, Gordon Europe Realty Fund II, whichever is less.
 Approval of this potential commitment is not intended to be, and does not constitute in any way, a binding or legal agreement or impose any legal obligations on the State Board of Investment and neither the State of Minnesota, the Investment Advisory Council, the State Board of Investment nor its Executive Director have any liability for reliance by Angelo, Gordon upon this approval.
 Until the Executive Director on behalf of the SBI executes a formal agreement, further due diligence and negotiations may result in the imposition of additional terms and conditions on Angelo, Gordon or reduction or termination of the commitment.